tenzir/tenzir/docker/thehive/vast-cortex-neuron/README.md

 ## How to test and debug

 To run this Neuron individually, in the `tests` directory you will find:
-- a `test` script with some scafolding around the Docker commands
+- a `run` script with some scafolding around the Docker commands
-  - run `test host` if VAST is running on your localhost
+  - use `tests/run host` if VAST is running on your localhost
-  - run `test service` if VAST is running as a Compose service
+  - use `tests/run service` if VAST is running as a Compose service
 - an `input` directory with example input files (mounted as `input.json`)
 - an `output` directory where the resulting output is written